 Sadly, the Nit de Foc celebrations which we’d experienced last time, were cancelled and the beach cordoned off, as in much of Spain, for safety reasons.

 It was a week of fixing things and catching up on chores; cleaning, and restocking the stores.
-There were a few moments for fun – a musical evening with sailing friends and some snorkelling along the jagged edges of Cala d’en Pellicer, on the south side of the bay.
+However, we also find time for fun including a musical evening with sailing friends.
+I also found some underwater fun, snorkelling along the jagged edges of Cala d’en Pellicer, on the south side of the bay.
 The cala is buoyed off for swimming and there was a surprising number of fish despite the presence of wiggling legs.
 A fish even had a nibble on my toe as I stood on the bottom.
 I let out an involuntary yelp with much arm flapping but nobody seemed to notice.
 I hope!

 Before we moved on anywhere else, we had two important items to fix on Emerald:

-- first to resolve the problem in one side of our fuel system – we couldn’t take the risk of a blockage forming in the other half which would leave us without a working engine.
+- firstly, we had to resolve the problem with one side of our fuel system.
+We couldn’t take the risk of a blockage forming in the other half which would leave us without a working engine.

-- Second was to stop the drip of water seeping in around our rudder tube and gland.
+- secondly, was to stop the drip of water seeping in around our rudder tube and gland.